A Boy's Mysterious Illness Leads His Family On A Diagnostic Odyssey

 "And here he's losing arm control," Cheung-Yiu says as she watches the video on her phone.
 "And his speech is going."

-Doctors ran test after test and couldn't figure out what was wrong.
+Doctors ran test after test but couldn't figure out what was wrong.
 His parents found three different sets of researchers willing to sequence his DNA.
 But no mutation stood out to explain his failing health.

 In 2017, one of his lungs collapsed.
 He now needs a device called a BiPap ventilator to breathe and requires around-the-clock care at home.